twood02/webtemplate/wiki/goroutine_study/goroutine.md

 ![avatar](2.png)

 ## When does Goroutine scheduler make scheduling decision?
-There are 4 types of events that can give Goroutine scheduler an opportunity to make scheduling decision.
+There are 4 types of events that can give Goroutine scheduler an opportunity to make scheduling decisions.
 These 4 types of events are the following:

  * The use of keyword “go”.
  * Garbage collection.